Horses are graded according to their innate genetic racing ability and race temperament.

 The Racing Categories section under the Races menu also lists all race categories along with eligibility criteria.
 You can filter all the eligibility criteria in this section to gain a better understanding of them.

-The same Graded race categories are scheduled for each Grade and age, with the exception of Grade 3, which is limited to 5 categories.
+The same Graded race categories are scheduled for each Grade and age.
 The frequency that a specific race category is scheduled is dependent on the number of entries it usually gets for the time of the season.

 All horses age on the first day of every season, seasons being 4 calendar month periods starting 1 December, 1 April & 1 August.